hvag/blog/automation.md

 There are many Docker plugins available for Jenkins.
 We will work with the 'CloudBees Docker Build and Publish' plugin.

-Replace a the existing build step 'npm install' with a step for 'Docker Build and Publish'
+Replace the existing build step 'npm install' with a step for 'Docker Build and Publish'